learn-co-curriculum/phase-1-using-fetch/README.md

 ```

 If you add this code to your `index.js` file, you should see a new `Response`
+object logged to your browser console (you can comment out the previous code to
+if you'd like).

-object logged to your browser console.
-If you expand it in the browser console,
+If you expand this Response object in the browser console, you should see that
-you should see that it contains several key/value pairs in it, including `type`,
+it contains several key/value pairs in it, including `type`, `body`, `status`,
-`body`, `status`, and `url`, among others.
+and `url`, among others.

 Great!
 We've successfully made a request to our API and received a response back
 from our server!
 Now it's time to extract the data we want from our response.